How to set up and customize Google Assistant

 There's so many ways to use the Assistant throughout the day, from getting a daily briefing first thing in the morning to conveniently setting an alarm for the next day and nearly everything in between.
 To get the most out of Google Assistant, you'll want to know about all the settings and features, and we're here to help.

-Update March 2017: Google Assistant is finally rolling out to all Android phones running Marshmallow or Nougat.
+Update October 2017: Google Assistant has rolled out to Android phones running Marshmallow and later, headphones, Android Wear and Android TV devices

 - How to set up Google Assistant on your Pixel